• Europes biggest bike selection

 Ready for some graveling adventure?

-When it comes to converting a road to a gravel bike, most people will tell you it is not worth doing.
-It is a lot of time and energy, and it does come with a cost, which doesn’t always give you a great gravel biking experience.
+Most people will tell you it is not worth converting a road to a gravel bike.
+It requires a lot of time and energy, and it does come with a cost, which doesn’t always give you a great gravel biking experience.

 If you love working on bikes, have the right road bike with disc brakes and good clearance, and fancy a project, then go for it.
-It will be a great learning experience, and you will have a lot of fun doing it.
+It will be a great learning experience, and you will have much fun doing it.

-If you have no interest in working on bikes and want to get out on the gravel, you will probably be bestselling the road bike and putting the money towards a gravel bike for the full experience instead of the process to convert road bike to gravel bike.
-You can also read our guide on How to choose a gravel bike.
+If you have no interest in working on bikes and want to get out on the gravel, you will probably be best selling the road bike and putting the money towards a gravel bike for the whole experience instead of the process to convert a road bike to a gravel bike.
+You can also read our guide on how to choose a gravel bike.

 How to make a gravel bike faster on the road

 Yes, you can do it the other way around.
-Before we go we want to touch on how to make a gravel bike faster on the road.
-Well the easiest way to do this is by simply using smaller tires and lighter thinner wheels.
-Quite often cyclists have two sets of wheels for their gravel bike.
+Before we go, we want to touch on how to make a gravel bike faster on the road.
+The easiest way to do this is by simply using smaller tires and lighter, thinner wheels.
+Quite often, cyclists have two sets of wheels for their gravel bikes.

 buycycle has you covered!